 - Women’s earnings average $.77 for every $1 earned by men – a lifetime loss of over $300,000.

 The critical first step for women with their financial planning is to take control and be in charge of their financial future.
 Making sure your financial future has fundamental guarantees is the first step.
 Annuities can help provide that strong base.
 Here are a few benefits of using an annuity as the foundation of retirement planning.

-Many annuities now contain long term care riders, which will assist in nursing home expenses.
-The LTC rider can less expensive than a long term care insurance policy.
-The right type of annuity (fixed) allows for protection from loss (and risk), and the proceeds are fully guaranteed.
+Many annuities now contain long-term care riders, which will assist in nursing home expenses.
+The LTC rider can less expensive than a long-term care insurance policy.
+In addition, the right type of annuity (fixed) allows for protection from loss (and risk), and the proceeds are fully guaranteed.

 Unlike an IRA or 401(k), annuities have no limits in regards to annual contributions.
 And finally, women statistically live longer than men, and annuities have an income feature that will provide an income for as long as the annuitant lives, regardless of how long that may be.
 Thus, a woman can provide the foundational structure of long-term guaranteed income without any concern of outliving her money.